Protein Shakes and Bowel Movements: What to Expect

 • zinc oxide

-Avoid Dairy-Based Proteins
+🚫 Avoid Dairy-Based Proteins

-Keep in mind that you may be sensitive to dairy-based proteins even if they are not lactose intolerant.
+But you might be sensitive to dairy-based proteins even if you are not lactose intolerant.

-This is particularly true for casein protein, which forms a gel-like substance in the stomach that slows down digestion.
+This is particularly true for casein protein, which forms a gel-like substance in your stomach that slows down digestion.

-Avoid Protein Concentrates and Isolates
+🚫 Avoid Protein Concentrates and Isolates

-Most protein supplements are made from protein concentrates and isolates, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.